dosarudaniel/keng-tests/readme.md

 ## VM settings
-Before starting make sure that your VM has the following settings: 4 SR-IOV Network adapters, 1 management interface, at least 16 CPU cores, 16GB of memory as it can be seen in the below image:
+Before starting make sure that your VM has the following settings: 4 SR-IOV Mellanox Network adapters, 1 management interface, at least 16 CPU cores, 16GB of memory as it can be seen in the below image:
 ![Topology](/configs/Keng-Agent%20VM%20settings.png "")

 Optional: Change the hostname of the VM on the second server executing: